-To capture even the difference between the usages of near-synonyms, we deal with words directly instead of relying on their semantic classes.
-Since a considerably large number of positive examples can be collected from existing corpora, one can construct a statistical language model and apply it to the error detection task.
-In this paper, to enhance such a statistical language model, we introduce the use of negative examples and address the following two issues:
+To capture the difference between the usages of near-synonyms, we deal with words directly instead of relying on their semantic classes.
+Since a considerably large number of positive examples, namely, correct examples of case assignments, can be collected from existing corpora, one can construct a statistical language model and apply it to the error detection task [9,7].
+In this paper, to enhance such a statistical language model, we introduce the use of negative examples and address the following issues:

 - 1. Unlike positive examples, negative examples are generally not available.
 A challenging issue is therefore how to effectively use a limited number of manually collected negative examples combining with a large number of positive examples. - 2.
 Manual collection of negative examples is costly and time-consuming.
 Moreover, any such collection is sparse in the combinatorial space of words.
-Hence, we need an effective labeling scheme to collect negative examples that truly contribute to error detection.
+Hence, we need an effective way to collect negative examples that truly contribute to error detection.